 Last but not least, we turn to the learnability of $\delta$-RSE in a setting where the payoff functions are not known in advance but need to be learned from samples of the players' utilities.
 Such a learning paradigm is crucial to today's common practice of ``centralized training, decentralized execution'' in multi-agent learning \citep{lowe2017multi,bai2021sample}.
-We obtain almost tight results on the learnability of the $\delta$-RSE.
+We obtain almost tight results on the learnability of $\delta$-RSE.
 Specifically, we construct a learning algorithm that, with high probability, outputs a strategy with leader's utility $O(\epsilon)$ or $O(1)$ away from the $\delta$-RSE by using $O(1/\epsilon^2)$ samples, depending on whether a continuity condition is satisfied or not.
 We then present hard instances with sample complexity lower bounds for each case.
-As a corollary of this learnability result and the property mentioned before that $\delta$-RSE approaches SSE as $\delta \rightarrow 0$, we immediately obtain an algorithm for learning SSE.
-This algorithm strictly improves a recent learning algorithm for SSE by \cite{bai2021sample} with both better utility guarantee and better computational efficiency.
+As a corollary of this learnability result and the continuity property mentioned, we immediately obtain an algorithm for learning SSE.
+This algorithm strictly improves a recent learning algorithm for SSE by \cite{bai2021sample} on both utility guarantee and computational efficiency.